Looking for more delicious cake recipes? Make a Salted Caramel Pudding Cake or a Lemon Raspberry Glazed Bundt Cake!

 For the Buttercream Frosting:

-- 1/2 cup cocoa powder dutch processed is best
+- 3 tablespoons cocoa powder dutch processed is best

 - Preheat oven to 350 degrees Fahrenheit.

-- Prepare two 9-inch cake pans by greasing them well with 2-3 tsp butter and dust them with 2 tbsp of flour.
-Tap out as much of the excess flour as possible; you only want a very thin layer to coat the inside of the cake pans so it disappears as the cakes bake.
+- Prepare two 9-inch cake pans by greasing them well with 2-3 tsp butter and dust them with 2 tbsp of cocoa powder.
+Tap out as much of the excess cocoa powder as possible; you only want a very thin layer to coat the inside of the cake pans so it disappears as the cakes bake.

 - After the cake pans are greased and floured, measure the flour, white sugar, brown sugar, cocoa powder, baking soda, baking powder and sea salt into a large mixing bowl through a sieve or flour sifter.
 This will help prevent lumps in the dry ingredients.